 We periodically review and update a wide range of school policies.
 They are used to ensure that all of us know what we expect of each other.
 Here are links to download PDF versions of policies that we think will be useful to parents:

-Admission, Anti-bullying, Attendance, Behaviour, Charging and Remissions, Child Protection, Complaints Procedure, Data Protection, First Aid / Medication, Homework, Medical, Privacy Notice for Pupils, SEND Policy and our Single Equality Scheme.
+Admission, Anti-bullying, Attendance, Behaviour, Charging and Remissions, Child Protection, Complaints Procedure, Data Protection, First Aid / Medication, Homework, Medical, Privacy Notice, SEND Policy and our Single Equality Scheme.

 If you would like more information, please get in touch.